 While cycling across the country, we are stopped by a snow squall in Eureka, MT and encounter several bike packers racing the Tour Divide.
 Whoa, could we do that?
 Next thing you know, within a month of returning from our coast-to-coast bike ride, we begin to plan our ride (not race) along the Continental Divide which travels from Banff, AB to Antelope Wells, NM.
 To check out the route, click here.

 Riding Coast to Coast

-Riding our bikes across the country has been on our bucket list for a long, long time and finally during the summer of 2018 we’re crossing it off the list!
-We’ve gone on multi-day bike/camping tours before but this one is likely to be the granddaddy of them all.
+Riding our bikes across the country was on our bucket list for a long, long time and finally during the summer of 2018 we crossed it off the list.
+After having experienced several multi-day bike/camping tours before, this one was the granddaddy of them all.
 To check out the route, click here.

 For what purpose, you ask?
-Well it IS on the bucket list.
-And the company Tom works for, The RND Group, has been super supportive.
-And well, we’re not getting any younger, so there’s that.
-And then there are these two amazing organizations that could use a little help from friends like us: Back on My Feet and St. Vincent de Paul.
+Well a self-supported cross country bike trip WAS on the bucket list.
+And the company Tom worked for, The RND Group, was super supportive.
+And well, we weren’t getting any younger, so there’s that.
+And then there are these two amazing organizations that we continue to support and could always use a little help from friends like us: Back on My Feet and St. Vincent de Paul.
 So there you have it.
-Stay tuned while we try to keep calm and pedal on.

 Our 50 by 60 Challenge